Meet Our Team

 Chief Executive Officer

 Angel joined the team as COO in 2017 and was appointed CEO by the Board of Directors in 2019.
-Angel has the general authority of all aspects of CCNB’s management, including financial and budget control, grant compliance, technology, and human resources.
+She has the general authority of all aspects of CCNB’s management, including financial and budget control, grant compliance, technology, and human resources.
 She works closely with the Board of Directors and senior management team to develop and assess strategies to achieve agency-wide goals.
+CCNB has grown both in size and scope under Angel’s leadership, including our partnership with Marin County Fire and College of Marin to establish the FIRE Foundry program as a new career pathway and our move to a larger facility in Santa Rosa, positioning CCNB to serve more corpsmembers and expand the services we provide to the community.

 Tyler Pitts